Composition of Bhargava's Cubes over Number Fields: Preliminaries

 \subsection{Ideals and orientation}

 Not only the whole ring $\OK{L}$, but also all the (fractional) $\OK{L}$-ideals have an $\OK{K}$-module basis of the form $[\alpha, \beta]$ for some $\alpha, \beta\in L$.
-In the following, the word ``ideal'' will generally stand for a fractional ideal while to the usual meaning we will refer as to the ``integral ideal''.
+In the following, the word ``ideal'' will generally stand for a fractional ideal while we will refer to the usual meaning as to the ``integral ideal''.

 If $I=[\alpha,\beta]$ is an ideal in $\OK{L}$, then there exists a $2\times2$ matrix $M$ consisting of elements of $K$ such that

 Then

 It is easy to check that $\det M \in K$, and if $\alpha, \beta \in \OK{L}$, then $\det M \in \OK{K}$.
 Furthermore, if $[p\alpha+r\beta, q\alpha+s\beta]$ is another $\OK{K}$-module basis of $I$ and $\widetilde{M}$ is the matrix corresponding to this basis, then $\det \widetilde{M}=(ps-qr)\det M$.